8 perfect parks for top dog days out at Essex Country Parks

 While Weald is famous for its deer park and Stick Man trail, the park offers much more for dogs and their owners.

-With over 500 acres, it’s delightful for dogs with pathways through the woods, around the lakes and a number of networks and routes that they can wander along.
+With over 500 acres it’s delightful for dogs, with pathways through the woods, around the lakes and a number of networks and routes that they can wander along.

-There’s also a number of taps and dog bowls throughout the park for your dog to find refreshment.
+The cafe is dog friendly and there’s also a number of taps and dog bowls throughout the park for your dog to find refreshment.

 Entry to all country parks is free, although car parking charges apply.
-An Explorer Pass provides free parking at all Essex Country Parks, costing just £85.00* per year.

 Read article

-Posted on 4th April 2024
+Posted on 15th April 2026

 Read article

-Boost mind, body and soul at the Essex Country Parks
+4 Best Bluebell Spots at the Essex Country Parks

 Read article